France announces new travel restrictions | english.lokmat.com

 All arrivals from countries on the "green," "orange" and "red" lists must present a negative PCR (polymerase chain reaction) or antigen test issued no less than 48 hours before travel.

-Travellers to and from "scarlet" countries and the United Kingdom must present a negative PCR or antigen test taken 24 hours before travel.
+Travellers to and from "scarlet" countries and the UK must present a negative PCR or antigen test taken 24 hours before travel.
 They will also be subjected to a coronavirus test upon arrival.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app